-Turkish Airlines Increased Its Passenger Capacity By 7.7% In The Second Quarter Of 2024, Carrying 22.1 Million Passengers And Recording A Profit From ...
+Turkish Airlines increased its passenger capacity by 7.7% in the second quarter of 2024, carrying 22.1 million passengers and recording a Profit from ...

-Turkish Airlines Increased Its Passenger Capacity By 7.7% In The Second Quarter Of 2024, Carrying 22.1 Million Passengers And Recording A Profit From Main Operations Of 591 Million
+Turkish Airlines increased its passenger capacity by 7.7% in the second quarter of 2024, carrying 22.1 million passengers and recording a Profit from Main Operations of 591 million USD.

-(MENAFN- Dubai PR Network) Despite ongoing global geopolitical tensions, bottlenecks in aircraft production, and engine problems, Turkish airlines continued its growth uninterruptedly thanks to its agility and extensive flight network, carrying a total of 22.1 million passenger in the second quarter of the year.
-According to data published by the International Air transport Association (IATA), while global passenger capacity in the second quarter of 2024 has just reached pre-pandemic levels, our Incorporation exceeded 2019 passenger capacity by 38% as one of the leading airlines in the industry amid intensifying competition.
+(MENAFN- Ogilvy) Despite ongoing global geopolitical tensions, bottlenecks in aircraft production, and engine problems, Turkish Airlines continued its growth uninterruptedly thanks to its agility and extensive flight network, carrying a total of 22.1 million passenger in the second quarter of the year.
+According to data published by the International Air Transport Association (IATA), while global passenger capacity in the second quarter of 2024 has just reached pre-pandemic levels, our Incorporation exceeded 2019 passenger capacity by 38% as one of the leading airlines in the industry amid intensifying competition.

 Through its operations at Europe's largest air cargo facility, Smartist, Turkish Cargo captured a significant share of the accelerated e-commerce growth in the second quarter of this year.
 Additionally, it provided a major alternative for shippers who did not want to be affected by the disruptions in the Suez Canal.
 As a result, Turkish Cargo increased the amount of cargo carried in the first six months of 2024 by 32% annually and became the third-largest air cargo carrier in the world, as reported by IATA figures.